Richard J. Daley: Early career

 After his election, Daley quickly moved back to the Democratic side of the aisle.
 After the death of incumbent Democratic Senator Patrick J. Carroll in 1938, Daley was elected to the Illinois Senate.
-That year Gormley and Jezierny were successfully reelected with Republican William S. Finucane taking the third spot.
+That year Gormley and Jezierny were reelected with Republican William S. Finucane taking the third spot.
 In 1939, Illinois State Senator William "Botchy" Connors remarked of Daley: "You couldn't give that guy a nickel, that's how honest he is."
 Daley served as Minority Leader of the Illinois Senate from 1941 through 1946.
 He suffered his only political defeat in 1946, when he lost a bid to become Cook County sheriff.

 In the late 1940s, Daley became Democratic Ward Committeeman of the 11th Ward, a post he retained until his death.
 He was appointed by Governor Adlai Stevenson II as head of the Illinois Department of Finance, serving in that role from 1949 through 1950, the year he made a successful run for Cook County Clerk.
 Daley held that position until being elected Chicago's mayor.